Les Autres sport classification: Criticism

 The system of classification for people with Les Autres related disabilities has been criticized for not having a rigid conceptual model for how classes are defined and determining the basis of facilitating fair competition between people in this disability group type.
-Of the major disabilities covered by the Paralympic sport, the IPC has acknowledged this group as being the weakest in this regards.
+Of the major disabilities covered by the Paralympic sport, the IPC has acknowledged this group as being the weakest in this regard.
 In some instances, the weakness of this system results in Les Autres sportspeople being classified using the wheelchair sports, amputee sports or cerebral palsy sports classification systems.

 Another criticism of this classification is that it marginalizes sportspeople in this class because they do not fit into easy to understand media narratives about elite sportspeople with disabilities because the type of disability they have is either not easy to understand and they are not in sports where they can be celebrated because of technological advantages.
 For swimming, the integrated classification system has been criticized because of its emphasis on functional ability while not taking into consideration other variables like exertion.
 These variables tend to disadvantage certain groups against other disability groups like people with amputations.
 Another criticism of the classification system is that for some sports, like swimming, there is a lack of scientific evidence to backup the classification system.
 During the 1980s, the inclusion of this group was also criticized because it changed the power dynamics within the broader Paralympic community.